Paddlefish Snagging Report and Advisories

-Snagging is very dependent on weather conditions, primarily water temperature and flow.
+Snagging is dependent on weather conditions, primarily water temperature and flow.
 When water temperatures reach 50–55F and flow increases, paddlefish migrate upstream to spawn.
-Early in the season harvest is primarily made up of local fish and smaller males and immature females.
+Early in the season harvest is primarily made up of “local” fish and smaller males and immature females.
 As water temperature and flow increase, the fish will move upstream in the reservoir or river.
 Males make spawning migrations before females, with more females showing up when water temperatures are 55F and greater.
-The weather just isn’t cooperating this year!

-If we get a dry spring and don’t get much rain, snagging may not be as good as it has been in the past, and the fish will tend to remain lower in the reservoirs or rivers.
-On the other hand, if we have a very wet spring, fish will move up higher in the reservoirs or rivers.
-In some areas snagging may be very difficult, if not hazardous, especially if flooding occurs.
-When lakes and rivers are rising due to heavy rain, logs and other debris can be coming downstream, and boaters need to be careful.
+If we get a dry spring without much rain, snagging may not be as good as it has been in the past, and the fish will remain lower in the reservoirs or rivers.
+If we have a wet spring, fish will move up higher in the reservoirs or rivers.
+In some areas snagging may be very difficult or hazardous if flooding occurs.
+Logs and other debris can float downstream, and boaters need to be careful.